Bogaard01/SA-Moby-Dick-2/README.md

 Function to sort the JSON by use count.

-Spin through 100 times and output.
+Drop element 100+ and display remaining.